 After the same clueless repairman showed up 5 hours late for our appointment to repair the d$%* thing on Friday, the weather turned warmer and we didn’t use the heat again.
 All was well, we thought.
 The weather got cold enough Monday night that the thing kicked on sometime after we fell asleep.
 At 4am, we were awoken by black smoke filling the house and the smoke detectors all going off.
 Bewildered and dazed, we shut off the heat, fanned the smoke detectors, and got the alarms to stop.
 Not knowing what else to do, we went back to sleep (although I was so sick with worry that I barely slept at all).

 Tuesday, I started calling around trying to make sense of what had happened.
-I called the fire department, our HOA, a heat service/repair company, and finally, a lawyer.
+I called the fire department, a Los Angeles Fire Watch Company to speak to an expert, our HOA, a heat service/repair company, and finally, a lawyer.
 You see, we can’t get anything fixed without the landlord’s permission, and yet none of the people I talked to had any jurisdiction over the townhouse.
 Our property management never returned any of my calls or emails (to this day, no one has called to check or respond to any of my communication, including my certified letter), just sent the same person to try and fix it again.
 I used to have a positive experience when I was looking for a Miami shores property manager to rent a nice vacation house, so I thought all properly managers are so enthusiastic.
 Apparently, I was wrong.
 My husband stepped in, however, and said that we would not let this man touch it again, since the fire department forbade us to turn it on without a qualified heating specialist there to oversee (plus the guy CAUSED the problem and had already tried four times to fix it!).
 We used words like, “in case of a LAWSUIT”, the block burning down (all of our attics are connected), so we got him to back off.
 A qualified professional did come to look at it in the evening (we were the ones to make the appointment AND pay for it, our landlord could care less), did a few things that were in our rights to fix, and declared it safe.

 Having just gone through a tenant/landlord issue where I felt that the safety of my children was compromised, I actually understand completely.
 After I spent hundreds of dollars booking a vacation rental for them (they have 2 kids and a dog, so hotels are hard), my tenant arrived and found it filthy and “lived in”, with the second bedroom full of needles and sewing machines (not shown in the pictures)!!
 We already got a refund, but we had to find somewhere for our tenants to stay at the very last minute.
 Luckily, my best friend’s parents own a gorgeous mansion of a house there that they already use as a rental property, and so they graciously gave it to our tenants for one night to give us time to find a better solution.